denwakeup/next-router-config/README.md

 import { parse } from 'url';

 import next from 'next';
-import { createServerHandler } from 'next-custom-routes';
+import { createServerHandler } from 'next-router-config';

 import { routes } from 'src/routes';